ygysn/mkdirx/.github/CONTRIBUTING.md

 I really appreciate the contributions you make to this project, before doing so make sure you follow the guidelines.

 ## Code of Conduct
-Make sure you read the Code of Conduct(./CODE_OF_CONDUCT.md) before contributing, to keep this project open and inclusive.
+Make sure you read the [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing, to keep this project open and inclusive.

 ## Found bugs?
 If you find problems or bugs, you can report them by submitting a new issue on github or you can create a pull request to fix the problem or bugs.